siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 V_{\mathrm{in}} = 2V_0.
 $$

-So the incoming mean density is
+So the incoming mean energy density is

 $$
 \bar u_{\mathrm{in}}